Unpacking EU-China Relations in 2026

 Emma Belmonte

-Emma Belmonte is China Projects Analyst at AMO, specializing in Beijing’s influence on European political discourse, Chinese security and law enforcement activities in Europe, and Taiwan-Europe cooperation.
-Emma has been working as a reporter specialized on Chinese speaking regions, has conducted on the ground reporting in both Taiwan and China and written multiple feature articles for publications including GEO magazine, Figaro Magazine, Asialyst, the Green European Journal.
+Emma Belmonte is China Projects Analyst at AMO, specializing in Beijing’s interactions with EU institutions, and its wider influence on European politics.
+Emma has been working as a reporter specialized on Chinese speaking regions, has conducted on the ground reporting in both Taiwan and China and written multiple feature articles for publications including Chinafile, GEO magazine, Figaro Magazine and the Green European Journal.
 She holds a Master’s degree in Modern Chinese Studies from the University of Oxford and a Bachelor’s degree in Philosophy from the Ecole Normale Supérieure de Lyon.